Here's how a young Latino mayor brought his city back from bankruptcy

 Diossa recalls that his life changed in an instant, he went from being a college graduate to being a councilman with big responsibilities.
 Eventually his family and friends came to support his new career and he won the backing of many in the community.

-Latinos in American politics only represent one percent of all the people in office, according to Latino Victory.
+Latinos in American politics only represent 1 percent of all the people in office, according to Latino Victory.

 But Rhode Island has been making strides; at the time Diossa was running for office there were about 10 Latinos in politics in the state.
 Today, that number stands closer to 20.

-"It is striking and inspiring," said Affigne of Diossa as well as of fellow Jorge Elorza, the current mayor of Providence, the state's capital.
-Breaking into local politics is crucial as Latinos try to increase their numbers, says Affigne.
+"It is striking and inspiring," Affigne said of Diossa, as well as of fellow Jorge Elorza, the current mayor of Providence, the state's capital.
+Breaking into local politics is crucial as Latinos try to increase their numbers, said Affigne.

 Diossa credits his mentors — including some of the Latinos already involved in Rhode Island politics — as well as people in the community who encouraged him to run for mayor.
 But his task was pretty daunting.